AkiteruSDA/MegaManX4Practice/README.md

 -----------
 Loading a previous checkpoint after entering a boss room can mess up enemy textures in the stage.
 No intention of fixing this at the moment as it is a minor issue and likely complex.

+Thanks to Luiz for doing a ton of testing, making suggestions, and providing checkpoint-related addresses.